Legendary Aviators and Aircraft

 Victory Credits

 The subject of aerial victories, "kills," or "official credits" has always been controversial.
-The confused and stressful circumstances of aerial combat have never permitted absolute certainty.
+The confused and stressful circumstances of aerial battles have never permitted absolute certainty.
 (Even the use of gun cameras didn't make for certainty; in Korea, three visible tracer strikes on a MiG counted as a kill.)
 In the First World War, aerial combat was all new, too new for clear rules to have been established.
 One of the first British aces, Lanoe George Hawker, may have shot down over fifty aircraft, but in those early days, the British kept no records of aircraft destroyed.
-And once they did begin, they gave credit somewhat indiscriminately; the categories of "shared," "probable," and "damaged" were not widely used until WWII.
-(The Aerodrome website has attempted to revise the British records using these concepts.)

 Of course, the pilots themselves usually felt that their official credits under-stated their actual kills.
 The leading French ace, Rene Fonck, credited with 75 kills, personally claimed 126.
 In other cases, official recognition was withheld from NCO's; only commissioned officers were so credited.
 Frederick Libby, an American who flew with the British, claimed ten as an NCO observer/gunner, but these were not officially added to the fourteen he scored as an officer and pilot.
 And so it goes; in all likelihood, the claims will never be resolved, especially now we are the better part of a century removed from that time.